 Due to the higher cost of living in the overseas departments, assistants in French Guiana, Guadeloupe, Martinique and Réunion receive an additional salary allowance of 30% to 35%.

-No additional support provided for travel to France or for dependents.
+No additional support is provided for travel to France or for dependents.
 Personal funds are needed for the initial period of the contract.